 pdfFiller is the fastest way to edit, send and sign documents.
 Not to mention it is easy to learn and introduces simplicity and efficiency to any document process.

 And most importantly, pdfFiller for Enterprise is ready to keep any medical organization HIPAA compliant.
-Through tools like signer authentication, Audit Trail, encryption, secure data storage, pdfFiller ensures patient data is safe.
+Through tools like signer authentication, Audit Trail, encryption, and secure data storage, pdfFiller ensures patient data is safe.
 This means medical organizations can focus on improving their processes and, in turn, have the space to offer their patients the best care possible.